srinivasrinku/Sample-grid-application/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# Alternativeky use the docker file to run the application.
+# Alternative we can use the docker file to run the application.

 ## To build the docker file.